 The museum has a permanent collection of more than 1,200 works of art plus temporary and updated exhibits to keep its visitors interested.

-The sculpture garden is another attraction at the museum.
-It is lined on all sides with lush greenery, and magnificent sculptures are scattered throughout the garden.
+The sculpture garden is another attraction at the museum, which combines lush greenery and magnificent sculptures.

 See Related: Best Theme Parks in Europe